KonnorRogers/light-pen/docs/src/_documentation/components/light-editor.md

     </form>
   </template>
 </light-preview>

+If you check the source code in the above example, you'll notice a `&lt;/script>`.

+For more on why script tags are used, check out [Why script tags](/references/why-script-tags/) for further reading.

 ## Using the `value` attribute

 Using the `value` attribute is the generally recommended way to provide the most consistent experience.
 By default,